Dubai Investments explores investment opportunities in Oman

 PHOTO

-Dubai Investments held a high-level meeting with Dr. Khalfan bin Saeed Al-Shuaili, Minister of Housing and Urban Planning of the Sultanate of Oman, led by its Vice Chairman and CEO, Khalid bin Kalban, along with senior officials, and explored potential investment opportunities in Oman.
+Dubai, UAE – Dubai Investments held a high-level meeting with H.E.
+Dr. Khalfan bin Saeed Al-Shuaili, Minister of Housing and Urban Planning of the Sultanate of Oman, led by its Vice Chairman and CEO, Khalid bin Kalban, along with senior members of the management team and explored potential investment opportunities in Oman.

-The discussions focused on identifying strategic avenues for collaboration across Oman’s real estate sector, supported by related industries including construction, building materials and infrastructure-linked segments.

-The engagement reflects Dubai Investments’ continued focus on expanding its regional footprint through partnerships aligned with national development priorities.

 During the meeting, both parties exchanged views on Oman’s evolving urban development landscape and the increasing momentum in large-scale real estate and infrastructure projects.